-For some, the words ‘boundaries in marriage’ is a common thing but for most of us, it’s not.
-If this is the first time that you have heard this term then it’s just right to get familiarized with the importance of setting healthy boundaries in your marriage.
+For some, the words ‘boundaries in marriage’ are a common thing but for most of us, it’s not.
+If this is the first time that you have heard this term then it’s just right to get familiarized with the importance of setting healthy boundaries in marriage.

 We have often heard about compromising and commitment in a relationship but setting healthy boundaries?
 Maybe this is the one piece of advice that we have all been missing?

 What are the healthy boundaries in marriage?

 Boundary – a term that we understand and have encountered many times even in our daily lives.

 Examples of healthy boundaries that we see in our daily lives are stoplights, medicine rules and dosages, work rules, and even the 10 commandments in the Bible.
 We need similar examples of healthy boundaries in marriages.

 Boundaries in marriage are set because of the same reason why we have boundaries to follow in our daily lives.

 It acts as a warning or a limit that will protect the marriage from actions that will ruin it.
 If one doesn’t practice setting boundaries in a marriage, then it would probably take just a few months to see the effects of having no boundaries at all.